Towards Transfer-Efficient Multi-modal Sequential Recommendation with State Space Duality: Introduction

-To address these challenges, we introduce \textbf{\modelname{} } (\underline{M}ulti-\underline{M}odal \underline{M}amba for Sequential \underline{Rec}ommendation), a novel Multi-modal framework designed for efficient and effective transferable learning in SR. Unlike conventional Transformer-based methods, our approach utilizes the state transition decay property of State Space Duality (SSD) \cite{SSD2024} and incorporates global temporal awareness to guide the prioritization of key modality information within user interaction sequences.
+To address these challenges, we introduce \textbf{\modelname{} } (\underline{M}ulti-\underline{M}odal \underline{M}amba for Sequential \underline{Rec}ommendation), a novel multi-modal framework designed for efficient and effective transferable learning in SR. Unlike conventional Transformer-based methods, our approach utilizes the state transition decay property of State Space Duality (SSD) \cite{SSD2024} and incorporates global temporal awareness to guide the prioritization of key modality information within user interaction sequences.
+This design is also motivated by recent efficient SR backbones and multi-modal recommenders \cite{FMLPRec2023, LRURec2024, MM-Rec2022, CARCA2020, MMMLP2023}, which highlight the potential of combining efficient sequence modeling with richer item semantics.
 In general, MMM4Rec takes interaction sequences with multi-modal information as input, learns to transform static multi-modal features into recommendation-aligned representations through simple pre-training, and achieves rapid downstream adaptation via specialized algebraic constraints.
-Specifically, the proposed framework employs a two-stage Multi-modal modeling process: alignment followed by fusion, both limited by algebraic constraints.
-In the alignment stage, cross-modal semantic alignment is achieved at the sequence level via a shared-parameter modal projection matrix, ensuring consistent Multi-modal representations.
+Specifically, the proposed framework employs a two-stage multi-modal modeling process: alignment followed by fusion, both limited by algebraic constraints.
+In the alignment stage, cross-modal semantic alignment is achieved at the sequence level via a shared-parameter modal projection matrix, ensuring consistent multi-modal representations.
 During the fusion stage, we introduce a novel Cross-SSD module and a dual-channel Fourier-domain adaptive filter to capture temporal dependencies across modalities.
 These components enforce temporal consistency and correlation, maintaining semantic integrity while mitigating the influence of redundant or noisy information.